AhmedShab/Toy-_Robot-_Simulator/README.md

 RIGHT
 REPORT
 ```
-* `PLACE` will put the toy robot on the table in positon X,Y and facing NORTH, SOUTH, EAST or WEST.
+* `PLACE` will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.

-* `MOVE` will move the toy robot one unit forward in the directon it is currently facing.
+* `MOVE` will move the toy robot one unit forward in the direction it is currently facing.

-* `LEFT` and `RIGHT` will rotate the robot 90 degrees in the specified directon without changing the positon of the robot.
+* `LEFT` and `RIGHT` will rotate the robot 90 degrees in the specified direction without changing the positon of the robot.

 * `REPORT` will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.

 ### Constraints

 The toy robot cannot fall off the table during movement.
-This also includes the inital placement of the toy robot.
+This also includes the initial placement of the toy robot.
 Any move that would cause the robot to fall will be ignored.

 ### Input Format

 Your file should start with `place` command follows by one space than the position.
 All the other commands are valid after placing the robot on the table.

+The `test.txt` is provided for you.
+You can also create your own file input.

 Your file should look like the following examples: